TYLPHE/hb-capstone/README.md

 As for the styling, this was a [really cool guide](https://dev.to/jordanfinners/creating-a-collapsible-section-with-nothing-but-html-4ip9) to create a collapsible section with just HTML tags.
 I felt like this was a really nice way of displaying things on the dashboard and it was easy to implement because theyre just `<details>` and `<summary>` tags!

 ### 5/24
+Notes throughout the day:
-Working on styling and animations; Mosre specifically the hover functionality.
+- Working on styling and animations; More specifically the hover functionality.
-Thinking about extracting more details for my games API.
+- Thinking about extracting more details for my games API.
-Fixed bug about if user has no followers or followers with no reviews, random review breaks.
+- Fixed bug about if user has no followers or followers with no reviews, random review breaks.

+What a day.
+I started with styling and animations; More specifically the hover functionality.

+Next, I really wanted to expand on the game details page.
+In order to do that, I needed to expand on my database seeding file.
+It was not using all the tables listed in my data model.
+I still needed to populate screenshots, movies, and developers.
+This was a big task for me because of the number of games I'm adding to my database.
+I skipped populating these fields because I was not sure how long it would take to create an MVP.
+Now that I have some extra time, I can go back to this task and populate the rest of the tables.

+The biggest challenge about expanding my own table was traversing through all the nested objects and lists.
+I had to break it down into smaller parts too.
+For example, pulling just screenshots, then just movies, etc., and then pulling all the data at once.

+### 5/25
+Notes throughout the day
+- Maybe take a break from this project to memorize python built in functions for whiteboarding.
+- I had my wife browse my page and she had a hard time navigating though each page and understanding what to do.
+I'm going to focus on navigation logic.